 You might have seen somebody put a hose down the tank, then establish a pressure for gas transfer using their mouth.
 Needless to say, that’s not safe at all.
 Inhaling gas is toxic and can cause severe symptoms.
 If not careful, he or she risks swallowing the fuel.

-A syphon pump is for transferring fuel safely and efficiently from the tank to another container.
+A syphon pump transfers fuel safely and efficiently from the tank to another container.
 It is here to eliminate the need for risky mouth siphoning.
 To maintain your boat’s best performance, regular boat fuel tank cleaning is a must.
 Therefore, a syphon pump is a good investment as you will use it frequently.

 2. A container